Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 \subsection{Mechanical open system}

-In this section, we present an example that illustrates the applicability of the framework to systems far from equilibrium.
-Specifically, we consider a particle driven by an external agent through a force $\mathbf{f}_+ (\mathbf{x},\mathbf{p},\l)$, immersed in a heat bath undergoing external heat transfer.
+In this section, we consider a particle driven by an external agent through a force $\mathbf{f}_+ (\mathbf{x},\mathbf{p},\l)$, immersed in a heat bath undergoing external heat transfer; see, for instance, Refs.~\cite{PhysRevLett.89.050601,Li2019,DasPRE} for relevant experimental and numerical realizations.
 A key distinction from the previous examples is that the system is not constrained to relax to a steady state and may remain far from equilibrium throughout its evolution.
 The corresponding Lagrangian is given by

 The variational formulation proceeds by taking variations of the (Hamilton–Pontryagin modified) action, subject to the nonholonomic Lagrange–d’Alembert constraints \eqref{eq:nonhol_constraints} and incorporating the principle of virtual work to account for the external manipulation: